Art ︎ Scenography

 From Henri Lefvebres essay ”The Everyday and Everydayness” 1987

 House, Garden and So Forth Beyond was filmed between the summer of 2021 and 2022 in the house and garden that belonged to my grandparents Sture and Reetta.
-With a single camera placed on furniture, flower boards, the ground documenting the ebb and flow of everyday encounters between generations, internal and external events, still and active life, intimacy and loss, without a hierarchy in-between.
+A single camera placed on furnitures, flower boards and the ground documents the ebb and flow of everyday encounters between generations, internal and external events, still and active life, intimacy and loss, without a hierarchy in-between.

 Special thanks to my professor Ming Wong & the input from the student group of performance in the expanded field at the Royal Institut of Art during this process, aswell the awing technical support from Caio Marques De Oliveira and Astrid Braide Eriksson <3